 The stability of the altimeter GMSL is ensured by the TOPEX-Poseidon and the Jasons reference missions.
 The associated measurements are restricted to +/-66° latitude.
 The other complementary and opportunity missions contribute to improve the sampling of mesoscale processes, provide the high-latitude coverage and increase the product accuracy.

-The AVISO (GMSL) is computed by 10-day box-averaging of the calibrated and validated L2P along-track measurements from the reference missions only.
+The AVISO (GMSL) is computed usig in upstream the calibrated and validated L2P along-track measurements from the reference missions only.
 The use of the Geophysical Data Records (GDRs) leads to a relatively short delay of 3 months compared with the present time.
+More information about the processing is available on AVISO+

-The GMSL can also be computed from the L4 delayed-time (DT) multi-mission gridded DUACS sea level products distributed by CMEMS and C3S.
+The G/RMSL can also be computed from the L4 delayed-time (DT) multi-mission gridded DUACS sea level products distributed by CMEMS and C3S.
 The DT products are regularly reprocessed (~3-4 years) and the time series is regularly extended (about 3 times per year) with a timeliness of about 5 months due to the timeliness of the input data, the centered processing temporal window and the validation process.
 Details on the altimeter and processing algorithms are available in Pujol et al., 2016 and Taburet et al., 2018.
+The RMSL available on AVIO and Copernicus Marine Service are computed using in upstream to two-sat merged DUACS L4 series.

 The AVISO ‘reference’ GMSL and the ones derived from the CMEMS and C3S gridded products (considering the same version and period) are considered to be identical since almost the same altimeter standards are used to compute the sea level anomalies and for all products, the long-term stability is ensured by the same reference missions.
 The remaining observed GMSL differences are not significant given the uncertainty considered on different scales (Ablain et al., 2015).
 Note that the situation is not the same on a regional scale where differences can be found according to the product used for the MSL computation.